MysteryPancake/Houdini-Fun/README.md

 ## Procedurally rolling wheels

-It's surprisingly hard to procedurally roll wheels along a curve without sliding issues.
+It's surprisingly hard to procedurally roll wheels along a curve without sliding.

 <img src="./images/rolling_wheels.webp?raw=true" width="400">

 The `primuv()` units for a curve are normalized between 0 and 1, but the wheel radius is in meters.
-To track the distance travelled you need meters, but how?
+You need meters to track the distance travelled, but how to get it?

 There's a little known function called [`primuvconvert()`](https://www.sidefx.com/docs/houdini/vex/functions/primuvconvert.html).
-It transforms between different coordinate systems, like normalized units to meters.
+It transforms between `primuv()` coordinate systems, like normalized units to meters.

 ```js
 float wheel_radius = f@pscale;